michaliskambi/elisp/lsp/README.md

 - Anything like "just to interface" / "jump to implementation" from Lazarus

 - See previous TODO: how to make pasls aware of CGE units

+- what key shortcuts to show other parameters

+- company-mode in Emacs can show docs in F1.
+  How to configure it to show docs of CGE routine?
+  It is useful from VS Code too?

+- TODO: how to use this:

+  C-w ¶
+  Display a buffer with the definition of the selected candidate (company-show-location).

+- In Emacs: make completion not case sensitive, e.g. Event.is should complete IsKey.

+## Related functionality

+TODO: How to make VS Code automatically know to execute "castle-engine compile && castle-engine run" when CastleEngineManifest.xml available in some upper dir?